nishi139/Organization-Network-Security/README.md

 <img src ="https://github.com/nishi139/Onganisation-Network-Security/blob/a2bf413564c7d89a04d643a871d4dd9d7bb9e730/network-security.png">
 <br/>
 BY:
-###NISHI SRIVASTAVA
+NISHI SRIVASTAVA

 # INTRODUCTION

-1.In this project we have shown an organization or a firm network connectivity wit its all sub branches or departments working collaborately as a part of it through various networking devices. <br>
+1.In this project we have shown an organization or a firm network connectivity wit its all sub branches or departments working collaborately as a part of it through various networking devices. <br/>
-2.This whole organizational setup comprises of its restricted accessibility to their members only which we have implemented in this project.
+2.This whole organizational setup comprises of its restricted accessibility to their members only which we have implemented in this project.<br/>
 3. Network security is the practice of preventing and protecting against unauthorized intrusion into corporate networks.
-As a philosophy, it complements endpoint security, which focuses on individual devices; network security instead focuses on how those devices interact, and on the connective tissue between them.
+As a philosophy, it complements endpoint security, which focuses on individual devices; network security instead focuses on how those devices interact, and on the connective tissue between them.<br/>
-4.This project inculcates the network security of an organization from various noticed cyber hacks.
+4.This project inculcates the network security of an organization from various noticed cyber hacks.<br/>

 <img src = "https://github.com/nishi139/Onganisation-Network-Security/blob/8f170227208814bf911d94fd5120dc883f16b351/network-security%20(1).png">